 Reasons to love this recipe

-I love these healthy chicken lettuce wraps for so many reasons.
+I love these Asian chicken lettuce wraps for so many reasons.
 They are:

 - Easy to prepare.
 I don’t know about you, but even though I consider myself a good cook, I absolutely love recipes that are quick and require only a handful of ingredients.
 Who has the time to spend in the kitchen after a long day at work and endless after-school activities?
 Certainly not me!
 That’s why I like this recipe so much.
 It is an easy and quick weeknight dinner that can be done in under 30 minutes.
 Let’s keep it simple and delicious!